ppy/osu-wiki/wiki/Tournaments/GBC/GBC_2023_Spring/en.md

 2. Beatmap scoring is based on `Score V2`.
 3. The GB Cup 2023 Spring consists of **4 groups(Group EX, Group S, Group A, Group B)**, with only **2 groups** played each week.
     - Each group has an overrun buffer of *100 pp*.
-4. All groups have attendance awards, from lowest to highest, in Group B (), Group A (), Group S () and Group EX ().
+    - If a player upgrades after the start of the tournament, 50% of the points will be kept.
-5. The maps for each round will be announced by the mappool selectors on the official stream, on the Sunday before the actual matches take place.
+4. The maps for each round will be announced by the mappool selectors on the official stream, on the Sunday before the actual matches take place.
     - Each mappool contains 7 beatmaps, and the type is not fixed.
-6. Players choose their time before the start of this week's match.
+5. Players choose their time before the start of this week's match.
     - Players with special time requirements need to contact the referee in advance to agree on a special match time.
 The Organizer does not guarantee that anyone's request will be met, and players need to properly communicate with the referee in advance;
-7. Every week, the referee creates multiplayer room at a fixed time, and the players who need to play a match will enter the room.
+6. Every week, the referee creates multiplayer room at a fixed time, and the players who need to play a match will enter the room.
-8. There is **no warm-up phase** for the match.
+7. There is **no warm-up phase** for the match.
-9. Use of the Visual Settings to alter background dim or disable beatmap elements like storyboards and skins is allowed.
+8. Use of the Visual Settings to alter background dim or disable beatmap elements like storyboards and skins is allowed.
     - Custom skin elements **must not** be used to alter core gameplay mechanics.
-10. Possible mod choices for the FreeMod bracket are `No Fail`, `Hidden`, `Fade In`, `Flashlight`, and `Mirror`.
+9. Possible mod choices for the FreeMod bracket are `No Fail`, `Hidden`, `Fade In`, `Flashlight`, and `Mirror`.
-11. The referees will select the beatmaps in order to play the match.
+10. The referees will select the beatmaps in order to play the match.
 If a player encounters a technical problem during the match, players can ask the referees to rematch the beatmap that encountered technical problems after all the beatmaps have been selected.
     - "Lag spikes" will not be considered as a valid reason to rematch a beatmap.
     - Even if you need to rematch the beatmap after all the beatmaps have been selected, you should first complete the scoring of other beatmaps in the graph pool.
     - This rule should not to be abused.
 Referees may veto a rematch request if they find that this is the case.
-12. Unless there are special reasons, the organizer will only record each player's first score of the beatmap in the official room.
+11. Unless there are special reasons, the organizer will only record each player's first score of the beatmap in the official room.
-13. The default rest time is **120 seconds**.
+12. The default rest time is **120 seconds**.
 If all the players in the room agree to start early and get ready, the referee can start the match early.
-14. Players are expected to keep the match running fluently and without delays.
+13. Players are expected to keep the match running fluently and without delays.
 Excessive match delays from the players' side may result in penalties being applied at the referee's discretion.
 Disrupting the match by foul play, insulting or provoking other players or staff, delaying the match, or other deliberate inappropriate misbehaviour are strictly prohibited, and will be punished accordingly.
-15. All players and staff must be treated with respect.
+14. All players and staff must be treated with respect.
 Instructions of the referees and the host are to be followed.
 Decisions labelled as final are not to be objected.
-16. The multiplayer chatrooms underlie the [osu! community rules](/wiki/Rules).
+15. The multiplayer chatrooms underlie the [osu! community rules](/wiki/Rules).
 All chat rules apply to the multiplayer chatrooms, too.
-17. Disrupting the match by foul play or seed manipulation will result in disqualification, and any such players will be announced.
+16. Disrupting the match by foul play or seed manipulation will result in disqualification, and any such players will be announced.
-18. Unexpected incidents will be handled by the host.
+17. Unexpected incidents will be handled by the host.
 Referees may allow higher tolerance depending on the given circumstances.
 This is up to their discretion.
-19. The host may request liveplays or recordings of individual players at any point.
+18. The host may request liveplays or recordings of individual players at any point.
-20. The host reserves the right to modify these rules at any moment.
+19. The host reserves the right to modify these rules at any moment.
 Any such changes will be announced in advance.

 ### Registration
 1. Please **fill [this form](https://wj.qq.com/s2/11825634/aba7/)** to register.